angulardart/site-angulardart/src/angular/tutorial/toh-pt2.md

 ### App _heroes_ field

-Create a public `heroes` field in `AppComponent`, and initialize it with mock heroes (don't forget the import):
+Replace the `hero` field with a public `heroes` field in `AppComponent`, and initialize it with mock heroes (don't forget the import):

 <?code-excerpt "lib/app_component.dart (heroes)" title?>
 ```